apache/nifi-site/src/pages/markdown/minifi/system-admin-guide.md

 ## Processors

-The current implementation of MiNiFi supports multiple processors. the "Processors" subsection is a list of these processors.
+The current implementation of MiNiFi supports multiple processors.
+The "Processors" subsection is a list of these processors.
 Each processor must specify these properties.
 They are the basic configuration general to all processor implementations.
 Make sure that all relationships for a processor are accounted for in the auto-terminated relationship list or are used in a connection.

 *Property*                          | *Description*
 ----------------------------------- | -------------
 name                                | The name of what this processor will do.
-This is not used for any underlying implementation but solely for the users of this configuration and MiNiFi agent. class                               | The fully qualified java class name of the processor to run.
+This is not used for any underlying implementation but solely for the users of this configuration and MiNiFi agent. id                                  | The id of this processor.
+This can be omitted but in processors without this field, there should not be any duplicate names and connections will need to specify source and destination name instead of id.
+If set it should be a filesystem-friendly value (regex: [A-Za-z0-9_-]+) class                               | The fully qualified java class name of the processor to run.
 For example for the standard TailFile processor it would be: org.apache.nifi.processors.standard.TailFile max concurrent tasks                | The maximum number of tasks that the processor will use. scheduling strategy                 | The strategy for executing the processor.
 Valid options are `CRON_DRIVEN` or `TIMER_DRIVEN`